 (2a) As soon as practicable after receiving a notice under this regulation the Board must give effect to it by investing the Member’s assets in accordance with regulation 215.

-(3) Until a Retirement Access Member selects otherwise the Member is taken to have selected the plan that was the default plan at the time the person became a Retirement Access Member.
+(3) Until a GESB Super (Retirement Access) Member selects otherwise the Member is taken to have selected the plan that was the default plan at the time the person became a GESB Super (Retirement Access) Member.

 [Regulation 214 inserted in Gazette 28 Jun 2002 p.
 3018; amended in Gazette 19 Mar 2003 p.
 840-1; 13 Apr 2007 p.
-1596.]
+1596; 11 Apr 2008 p.
+1380.]

+214A.
+Member who is also a GESB Super Member

+(1) This regulation applies —

+(a) in relation to each GESB Super (Retirement Access) Member who is also a GESB Super Member; and

+(b) despite anything in regulation 214.

+(2) If the Member’s selection under regulation 108 is a readymade investment plan (as defined in regulation 105), then the Member is taken to have selected under regulation 214(1) the readymade investment plan (as defined in regulation 211) with the same asset allocation as that of the plan selected under regulation 108.

+(3) If the Member’s selection under regulation 108 is a personalised investment plan (as defined in regulation 105), then the Member is taken to have selected —

+(a) under regulation 214(1), a personalised investment plan (as defined in regulation 211); and

+(b) under regulation 214(1a), the same asset allocation as the Member has selected under regulation 108(2).

+[Regulation 214A inserted in Gazette 11 Apr 2008 p.
+1378.]

 215. Board to invest assets to reflect Member’s choice

-(1) For each Retirement Access Member who selects a readymade investment plan the Board must, as far as is practicable —
+(1) For each GESB Super (Retirement Access) Member who selects a readymade investment plan the Board must, as far as is practicable —

 (a) invest the Member’s assets in accordance with the asset allocation determined under regulation 212 for that investment plan; and